• Skip to primary navigation

 2 cups cooking oil

-7. Dip the fried balls into the coating then skewer, if desired.
+• Dip the fried balls into the coconut milk coating until each one is evenly covered.
+Skewer on bamboo sticks if desired.

 Vanjo Merano